liamq82/angularJS_app/README.md

+Web application built using AngularJS.

-Web application based on the Angular Seed app.
+Forked the Angular Seed app for initial setup and configuration.